 Fnatic, for example, enjoyed one of the greatest runs in recent esports history from 2013 to 2015.
 Its loaded roster led by Robin “flusha” Rönnquist made it to the grand finals of four Majors, taking the championship in three.
-The team was rocked in 2016 when three of its players left for the newly formed Godsent team but it managed to rebuild in the following months.
-While it isn’t the powerhouse it used to be at this point, Fnatic still stands as a world-class team and a regular contender at bigger tournaments.
+The team was rocked in 2016 when three of its players left for the newly formed Godsent team.
+However, it managed to rebuild in the following months.
+Despite all of this, Fnatic still stands as a world-class team and a regular contender at bigger tournaments.

 Though Fnatic was the dynasty from 2013 until 2016, Astralis was the team that picked up in their stead.
 The all-Danish squad that split off from Team SoloMid in 2015 has enjoyed a fairly steady roster in the years since, and that has been made easy given how consistent its success has been.
 The team posted a number of solid performances in 2016 before truly breaking out during ELEAGUE season 2.
 From there, it took the top prize at the ELEAGUE Atlanta Major and never looked back.
 Though the team hasn’t won any Valve-recognized Majors since then, it has raked in a slew of six-figure checks and filled its mantle with trophies from events around the globe.

-Side-by-side with Astralis’ rise came the breakthrough of SK Gaming.
-Founded in 1997 in Germany as a clan in Quake, it transformed into an esports organization and eventually began sponsoring players in the original Counter-Strike.
-With time, it transitioned to CS:GO and became a staple of the South American scene, touting a formidable Brazilian roster.
+Side-by-side with Astralis’ rise came SK Gaming.
+Founded in 1997 in Germany as a clan in Quake, it transformed into an esports organization.
+Eventually, it began sponsoring players in the original Counter-Strike.
+With time, it transitioned to CS:GO and became a staple of the South American scene with an excellent Brazilian roster.

 The wheels came off to a degree in 2018, but some major roster acquisitions seemingly righted the ship.
 In June, however, SK Gaming fans were left stunned when its roster departed for the rebooted Made In Brazil (MIBR) organization.
 Does SK Gaming have a future in CS:GO?
 Will the ex-SK Gaming team be able to return to form under this new banner?
 That remains to be seen and, unfortunately, there’s nothing really protecting any other team from this exact situation.

-As with any team sport (or esport), there is a lot of room for nuance when it comes to picking out the best players at any given time.
+As with any team sport (or esport), there is a lot of room for nuance.
 Like Lebron James’ first run with the Cleveland Cavaliers, a world-class player can be dragged down by flimsy teammates.
-Similarly, the esports equivalent of Terry Bradshaw can be carried to multiple championships with the right people around him.
+Similarly, the esports equivalent of Terry Bradshaw can be carried to multiple championships with the teammates.

-But of course, everyone still knew that Lebron was an all-time great talent before he left for the Miami Heat and everyone knew that Bradshaw was a ho-hum quarterback even with a fistful of rings.
+But of course, everyone still knew that Lebron was an all-time great talent before he left for the Miami Heat.
+Everyone also knew that Bradshaw was a ho-hum quarterback even with a fistful of rings.
 CS:GO is no different.

 From a prize pool perspective, Gabriel “FalleN” Toledo stands as one of, if not the, winningest players of all time.
 The Brazilian AWPer has found regular success during his career, helping to establish Luminosity Gaming as a force in 2015 and then bringing his talents to the aforementioned 2017 SK Gaming.
 He remains a top talent today with MIBR and could be poised to hold onto his place at the top for a long while.

 From a championships perspective, few can match the accomplishments of Olof “olofmeister” Kajbjer Gustafsson.
 Arguably the top star on the Fnatic dynasty from 2014 to 2017, he collected a lifetime’s worth of trophies with the team before moving to FaZe Clan.
-Though many wondered why he would leave after such a successful run, the reasons became obvious as FaZe immediately began taking first-place finishes at LAN tournaments and just never slowed down.
+Many wondered why he would leave after such a successful run.
+However, the reasons became obvious as FaZe began taking first-place finishes at LAN tournaments and didn’t slow down.

 When one looks at pure technique, the best in the business today might be Oleksandr “s1mple” Kostyliev.
-Initially a journeyman of the European circuit, he established himself as a legitimate talent with Team Liquid in 2016 by helping the team claim second-place at the ESL One: Cologne 2016 Major.
-He found himself a more permanent home later that year with Natus Vincere and has thrived under that banner, earning a reputation as one of the world’s best AWPers and helping to reestablish the organization as one of CS:GO’s best.
+Initially a journeyman of the European circuit, he established himself as a legitimate talent with Team Liquid in 2016.
+He did this by helping the team claim second-place at the ESL One: Cologne 2016 Major.
+He found himself a more permanent home later that year with Natus Vincere and has thrived under that banner.
+Since then, earning a reputation as one of the world’s best AWPers and helping to reestablish the organization as one of CS:GO’s best.